 - Journalistic Writing Minors will also be interested in those English courses devoted to how historical changes in the material production of literature (such as the invention of the printing press and the growth of mass media) affect the fields of journalism and nonfiction; see the English Department’s Literature, Journalism and Print Culture concentration for an overview of such courses, and for a complete list of current courses in literary writing, visit the Department of English.

 Creative Writing Minors may count only two of their creative writing workshops toward the Journalistic Writing Minor.
 Minors are welcome — and encouraged — to take more than the six required courses as their schedules permit.
+Courses in the Critical Writing Program (those coded as WRIT) do not count in the minor.

 Declaring your minor